The Indemnity Committee

 HOW TO FILE A CLAIM WITH THE FICI?

-To be valid, all claims must be filed in the year where the action concerned came to the claimant’s knowledge, by filling a request for assistance with supporting evidence of the allegations and the damages claimed.
+To be valid, all claims must be filed in the year where the action concerned came to the claimant’s knowledge for acts committed before May 10, 2018 and within two years in which the claimant becomes aware of the alleged act for acts committed on May 10, 2018 or after, by filling a request for assistance with supporting evidence of the allegations and the damages claimed.

 Before filing your claim, you must make sure that your situation meets the main admissibility criteria: